friti/Coffea4FastPUPPI/README.md

 5. Plotting & cutflow related scripts can be found in `plotting` repo.
 (TO-DO: Add example of these codes)

-# Notebooks
-## MET computation

-- The notebook `Reproduce_MET.ipynb` includes code to check that the MET and PUPPI computations on top of fastPUPPI ntuples is correct and it works.
-- The notebook `MET_pipeline.ipynb` runs on fastPUPPI ntuples and computes the new PUPPi collection with new targets, compares it with the original PUPPI collection, and computes the MET for both.

-## Jet validation

-- The notebook `reclusteringSCJets.ipynb` includes code to perform a reclustering to produce seeded-cone jets starting from two different collections

 # Training
 ## (Preliminary) GNN training for regression